 Your baby is not only the most beautiful child in the world, but they are also an amazing collection of soft, springy bones that will harden and fuse over time to create a strong, sturdy adult skeleton.

-You can help this process by encouraging good nutrition and weight-bearing exercise which together will set your child up for a lifetime of strength.
+You can help with this process by encouraging good nutrition and weight-bearing exercises.
+Together, this r will set your child up for a lifetime of strength.